yochaigal/cairn/wip/2e/dungeon-seeds.md

 | **18**  | Poisons    | Talking       |
 | **19**  | Shocks     | Touching      |
 | **20**  | Shoots     | Tripping      |

+> **Encounter tables** help make a dungeon feel alive, providing challenges, respite, and opportunities for roleplay.
+They make exploration tense and unpredictable, as parties may encounter wandering monsters, Factions, NPCs, or signs of an approaching threat.

 ## Dungeon Example